aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 AWS License Manager allows you to track your commercial license usage to stay compliant across your enterprise teams.
 It associates license definitions with AMIs from which instances are launched.
 AWS License Manager can also auto-discover licensed software (in this solution, Microsoft SQL Server) that’s installed on instances after initial instance deployment.
 The solution described in this blog post enhances the auto-discovery capability and provides license edition details.

-In addition to AWS License Manager, the solution uses the following AWS Systems Manager [AWS Systems Manager](https://aws.amazon.com/systems-manager/) features:
+In addition to AWS License Manager, the solution uses the following [AWS Systems Manager](https://aws.amazon.com/systems-manager/) features:
-* Automation [Automation] (https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html) orchestrates the entire workflow.
+* [Automation] (https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html) orchestrates the entire workflow.
-* State Manager [State Manager] (https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-state.html) invokes the Automation document on a user-defined frequency.
+* [State Manager] (https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-state.html) invokes the Automation document on a user-defined frequency.
-* Inventory [Inventory] (https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-inventory.html) maintains all the information collected about the instances and the Microsoft SQL Server editions running on them.
+* [Inventory] (https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-inventory.html) maintains all the information collected about the instances and the Microsoft SQL Server editions running on them.

 ![](images/architecture.png)